 Data for Table 2.7.1 was sourced from Powerlink's corporate enterprise resource planning database, SAP.
-However, in relation to vegetation corridors, Powerlink also sourced data from its LIDAR surveys for the southern region and its spatial database State-wide.
-Methodology and assumptions
+However, in relation to vegetation corridors, Powerlink also sourced data from its LIDAR surveys and its spatial database.

 Zones

 In determining its standard of vegetation management the primary legislation with which Powerlink must comply are the Queensland Electrical Safety Act 2002 and the Queensland Safety Regulation 2013 which impose obligations for ensuring public safety.
 The regulations include setting exclusion zone distances from electrical apparatus and section 216 specifically refers to trimming of trees near overhead electric lines.
 These obligations are taken into account when setting vegetation management activities and maintenance intervals.